rishindoshi/Soundzy/README.md

 </form>
 ```

 Here we have an `input` element and a `button` element, and the `action="/tracks"` line tells the browser to submit a request to our `/tracks` route when the user presses the submit button.
 So let's put this HTML in the `example_home.html` file and run our server.
 Navigate to the homepage, type in any artist name, and press the submit button.
-So I typed in "kanye", and then I got redirected to this url: `http://localhost:8888/tracks?artist_name=kanye`.
+I typed in "kanye", and then I got redirected to this url: `http://localhost:8888/tracks?artist_name=kanye`.

 #### Getting data from Spotify API